- 100% response rate

 CURRENT MISSION :: To push this great social experiment forward into new ideas and new light.

 ABOUT ME :: I am an entrepreneur.
 I think outside the box.
 I am not even sure that if I was in the box I would know what to do!
-I have built several successful business' over the years and am currently drawing up some plans for some ideas in Europe.
+I have built several successful business' over the years.
 I love to sail, hike, bike, run, cook yummy food and very much enjoy music.

 PHILOSOPHY :: Don't follow